2019 MECha Workshop

 Quantitative Intuition Across the Disciplines

-Mapping Educational Challenges (MECha) workshops aim to map an educational challenge that lies at the boundary of disciplines, by bringing together intersectional expertise of relevance to the specific workshop theme.
+CUES Mapping Educational Challenges (MECha) workshops explore educational challenges in university education by bringing together cross-disciplinary expertise of relevance to the workshop theme.

 Deb Hughes Hallett (chair): Professor, Mathematics, UA Science; Adjunct Professor of Public Policy, Harvard Kennedy School